• Skip to primary navigation

 You can substitute vegetable stock for the chicken stock or use chicken bouillon cubes according to the directions to make 8 cups.

-Black-eyed peas really don't have to be soaked before cooking but soaking won't hurt anything.
+Black-eyed peas really don't have to be soaked before cooking but soaking will reduce the cooking time.
 If you want to soak, but don't have time, try a quick pre-cook boil.
 That's 3 or 4 minutes in rapidly boiling water and you're done.
 Just remember to discard the soaking liquid before using the peas.

-Hold off on adding any salt until the peas are cooked, then taste and add salt to taste.
-There is some thought that adding the salt too early in the process will break-down the peas (or beans) coat.
-I think this has been pretty much dissuaded, but my reason for holding off on the salt is taste-related.
+Don't add salt until the end of the cooking process when you can taste the peas for seasoning.
 Many commercial creole seasonings, as well as commercial stocks, have a high salt content.
 Together with the smoked sausage or other meats you may use, the result can be salty without adding any extra.
 Let it cook a good while, then test it and add the amount of salt you like.

 Calories: 420kcal | Carbohydrates: 38g | Protein: 26g | Fat: 19g | Saturated Fat: 6g | Cholesterol: 48mg | Sodium: 850mg | Potassium: 921mg | Fiber: 6g | Sugar: 8g | Vitamin A: 477IU | Vitamin C: 14mg | Calcium: 75mg | Iron: 5mg